br0ast/simulationontology/development/1/informal CQ.md

 ### General Question

-Retrieve all the simulacra and their reality counterparts that take part in a simulation in a certain context
+What are the simulacra and reality counterparts that take part in simulations of a certain context?

 ### Example Applied Question

-Retrieve all the simulacra and their reality counterparts that take part in a simulation in a `generalOrUnknown` context.
+What are the simulacra and reality counterparts that take part in simulations of a `generalOrUnknown` context?

 #### Expected Outcome

-A table with simulacras and their reality counterparts
+A table with simulacra and their reality counterparts

 #### Results